Connecticut Tribes Abandon East Windsor Casino, Gov. Backs iGaming and Sports Betting

 Connecticut’s two Native American tribes — the Mohegan Tribe and Mashantucket Pequot Tribal Nation — have called off their plans to jointly construct a satellite casino in East Windsor called Tribal Winds.

-The long-delayed $200 million-$300 million casino that was to house around 1,800 slot machines and 60 table games was approved in 2017 by the Connecticut General Assembly and then-Gov. Dannel Malloy (D).
+The long-delayed $200 million-$300 million casino that was to house around 1,800 free slot machines and 60 table games was approved in 2017 by the Connecticut General Assembly and then-Gov. Dannel Malloy (D).
 The satellite venue was designed to keep gaming dollars from flowing across the Connecticut-Massachusetts border to MGM’s $960 million integrated resort casino in Springfield.

 Slot revenue at the tribes’ Mohegan Sun and Foxwoods casinos has declined for many years, as New England states continue to expand gambling.
 Connecticut has, as a result, received less gaming tax revenue.